 - Tapioca balls in a dark brown simple syrup

 This part takes the longest but it’s pretty straightforward and not hard to make.

 - Oat milk straight from the carton.

-Bring water to a boil in a pot and put the tapioca balls in.
-They’ll start to float to the surface in a couple of minutes and at that point, cover and cook on medium heat for 15 minutes.
-Then turn off heat and let it sit for 10 minutes.
+They’ll start to float to the surface in a couple of minutes — at this point, cover and cook on medium heat for 15 minutes.
+Stir every once in a while.

 INSTANT MATCHA.
 Ta da!

 So easy.
 No need for any matcha bowls or bamboo whisks or hot water.
 It creates perfect, clump-free matcha each and every time.

 STEP 6: Divide each component into two cups.
 Spoon tapioca balls in brown sugar simple syrup, add ice, then milk, and matcha.

 This recipe makes two servings, so just split all the components in half to make each drink.